To search in your favorite category(s), leave your favorite categories in blue and turn off the other categories (to grey) by clicking on them.

-The mission of Colorado Youth for a Change is to solve the dropout crisis in Colorado, and we have already seen a promising 41% reduction in the state’s dropout numbers over the past ten years.
-We started as a nonprofit in 2005 when there were 18,031 dropouts across the state of Colorado, and 2013-2014 school year shows that 10,644 youth dropped out of school.
-Because even one dropout is too many, we are committed to continuing this work through thoughtful partnerships, early intervention, and an expansion of school options.
+The mission of Colorado Youth for a Change is to solve the dropout crisis in Colorado.
+CYC is an evidence-based, data-driven organization dedicated to reengaging disengaged high school students with positive educational pathways and changing their lives for the better, while saving school district communities future costs of lost potential.
+Because even one dropout is too many, we are committed to continuing this work through thoughtful partnerships, dropout outreach and recovery, early educational intervention, and an expansion of school options.
 To learn more about CYC, please go to www.youthforachange.org.
-If interested in running for CYC, please contact Leia Welsh, email@example.com.Donate
+If you are interested in running for CYC, please contact Leia Welsh at firstname.lastname@example.org.Donate

 Run with purpose and partner in the quest to empower families and schools in the West Colfax neighborhood affected by single parent challenges, poverty, violence, and illiteracy.